Price monitoring and tracking software

 Monitor critical KPIs at a glance.

-Most monitoring tools show you a feed.
+Most price monitoring software shows you a feed.
 Retailgrid shows you the answer.
-The Price Monitoring dashboard pulls competitor moves, position drift, and promo intensity into one view - so the category manager knows what is broken before opening the grid.
+The monitoring dashboard pulls competitor moves, position drift, and promo intensity into one view - so the category manager knows what is broken before opening the grid.

 • Position distribution at a glance - share of SKUs above, below, and within market